NikethNDK/Week1-Website-2/README.md

             e. reaction-button
                 reactions such as like celebration and so on place equaly.Also animation is applied explicilty to the like class for hover effect and popup of available reaction emojis.

+    Note: Copy of the same card is made to populate the content.

 Right sidebar
     The entire section is divided in to two parts
     1. news-module